shuebner/ClosedTypeHierarchyDiagnosticSuppressor/README.md

 At the moment it is as paranoid as possible to prevent accidental misuse.
 As such, it will only suppress exhaustiveness warnings on provably closed type hierarchies with an abstract base class with private constructor and sealed nested classes inheriting from the base class, see above.

-In particular, it will atm not suppress any warnings for record types because they could be inherited from outside via the protected copy constructor.
+In particular, it will not by default suppress any warnings for record types because [they could be inherited from outside via the protected copy constructor](https://svenhuebner-it.com/closed-type-hierarchies-with-records-not/).
-I may add a flag to opt-in suppressing for records later, because it is such a common use-case and arguably low-risk.
+You can however opt into suppressing for records (see above), because it is such a common use-case and arguably low-risk.